 The U.S. Food and Drug Administration (FDA) regulates and inspects commercial yogurt products.
 The FDA also sets the following guidelines for labeling yogurt:

 - Regular yogurt must be no less than 3.25% fat and contain no less than 8.25% milk solids.

 - Low fat yogurt must be between 0.5 to 2% fat and contain no less than 8.25% milk solids.

 - Non-fat yogurt must be less than 0.5% fat and contain no less than 8.25% milk solids.

 Other terms used to describe yogurt are based on differences in processing:

-- Set (equivalent to sundae or fruit-on-the-bottom): This is the firmest type of yogurt; during processing the yogurt is set in a container and is undisturbed.
-Fruit can be added to the bottom of the container so that when turned upside down it resembles a sundae.
+- Set (equivalent to sundae or fruit-on-the-bottom): This is the firmest type of yogurt.
+During processing, the yogurt is set in a container and is left undisturbed.
+Fruit can be added to the bottom of the container so that, when turned upside down, it resembles a sundae.

 - Yogurt cheese or strained yogurt: Yogurt is strained to remove liquid whey, resulting in a thick, creamy, concentrated product.

 - Frozen yogurt: To make frozen yogurt, regular yogurt is mixed with a pasteurized ice cream mix of milk, cream, and sugar.
 Other ingredients, such as stabilizers, fruit, and flavors are blended together and then the mixture is frozen.
 In some cases, frozen yogurt contains live bacteria; the bacteria become dormant when cooled, but regain activity post-ingestion due to the warm body temperature.